vexe-l/fluxauth/DEMO_GUIDE.md

 **"FluxAuth continuously authenticates users by analyzing their unique typing patterns - even if attackers steal passwords, they can't replicate how you type."**

+---

+## 📝 Development Status Note

+**For Judges:** This is an active development project.
+The demo showcases our core behavioral authentication technology, AI-powered analysis, and privacy-first design.
+We're continuously improving and adding features.
+Some advanced features (like policy rule execution and advanced fairness metrics) are planned for future releases.

+**Recent Improvements:**
+- Enhanced consent banner with improved readability and dark theme support
+- Better UI/UX with proper text contrast and accessibility
+- Code quality improvements and bug fixes

 Good luck! 🚀